Universe

 A crewmember or owner of an outlaw spaceship.
 Space pirates waylay commercial vessels in interplanetary space, smuggle legal and illegal goods, and terrorize asteroid mining operations and small colonies.
 Pirate vessels may sometimes be chartered for secret journeys to distant parts at exorbitant prices.

 Prerequisites: All Physical Characteristics must be at least 5; Characteristic Ratings must be at least Aggression 7 and Mental Power 2.
-The character must have an initial wealth less than 4 Trans and must not have studied the humanities.
-The mental power waiver applies (see 7.2).
+The character must have an initial wealth less than 4 T and must not have studied the humanities.
+The Mental Power waiver applies (see 7.2).

-Initial wealth x 10; Terwillicker 5000 Battlecraft; wanted by federation.
+5. Initial wealth × 10; Terwillicker 5000 battlecraft; internal gravity web; wanted by federation.

-Initial wealth x 20; Piccolo spaceship with light weapon pod.
+6. Initial wealth × 20; Piccolo spaceship with light weapon pod; internal gravity web.

 SPACE TECHNICIAN